Eloponneisos/IoT-Project/README.md

 #define haltButton 32
 ```
 ##### Setup
-In the setup we only need to add the correct pin modes to the motor pins.
+In the setup we only need to add the correct pin modes to the motor pins and to the halt button.
 ```
   //------Motor pins------
   pinMode(M1_EN, OUTPUT);